pannous/tensorflow-ocr/README.md

 # Evaluation

 You can detect the text under your mouse pointer with `mouse_prediction.py`

+it takes 10 seconds to

+`text_recognizer.py`

 To combine our approach with real world images we forked the [EAST](https://github.com/quasiris/EAST) boundary boxing.